Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

     history of all of these different property types can be queried, explored and aggregated, as you will see in [Property Queries](../querying/5_properties.md).

-### Constant Properties
+## Metadata

-Alongside the `temporal` properties which have a value history, Raphtory also provides `constant` properties which have an immutable value.
-These are useful when you know a value won't change or are adding metadata to your graph which does not need to be asossiated with a specific time.
-To add these into your model the `graph`, `node` and `edge` have the `add_constant_properties()` function, which takes a single `dictionary` argument for properties.
+Raphtory also provides [`metadata`][raphtory.Metadata] associated with nodes and edges which have immutable values.
+These are useful when you know a value won't change or is not  associated with a specific time.

-In the example below, three different constant properties are added to the `graph`, `node` and `edge`.
+You can use the `add_metadata()` function, which takes a single `dictionary` argument, to add metadata to a `graph`, `node` and `edge` as demonstrated below.

 /// tab | :fontawesome-brands-python: Python